 Your Child’s First Dental Visit

 We recommend that parents bring their children for their first dentist visit after their first baby tooth erupts.
-Prior to their first visit, discuss the dentist with your child.
-Talk to your child about how visiting the dentist is exciting, and how they will meet new people.
+Before your child’s first visit, discuss the dentist with them.
+Talk to your child about how visiting the dentist is exciting and how they will meet new people.

-We want our younger patients especially to feel comfortable when they visit the dentist.
+We want our younger patients, especially, to feel comfortable when they visit the dentist.
 Creating a positive experience at the dentist helps alleviate dental fear and anxiety.
 During your child’s first appointment, our dental hygienists will inspect your child’s smile and may provide a cleaning.
-They will also help you learn the best methods for caring for their oral health at home.
+They will also help you learn the best methods for maintaining your oral health at home.

 Caring for Baby Teeth

 Primary or baby teeth act as an important foundation for the smile.
 This is because they make room in the jaw for adult teeth to develop.
-Although baby teeth eventually fall out to make room for permanent teeth, they need to be cared for properly.
-Caring for baby teeth helps adult teeth develop proper nutrition and speech.
+Although baby teeth eventually fall out to make room for permanent teeth, you must care for them properly.
+Caring for baby teeth helps adult teeth develop properly and improves nutrition and speech.

 Even before their child’s first tooth erupts, parents need to clean their child’s gums.
 Using a damp washcloth to wipe away food debris from the gums can help keep harmful bacteria at bay.
 Once the first baby tooth emerges, parents should use an infant-sized toothbrush to brush the tooth.